kyrillguba/Dissertation_Code/THIRD_PARTY_NOTICES.md

 are therefore acknowledged as methodological and software-design influences rather than as bundled third-party components.

-If any direct source adaptation is identified in a later revision, the affected local file must be identified explicitly and the relevant Apache-2.0 copyright and licence notices retained.

 ## 3. Learning regularisation-parameter maps: methodological predecessor

 The shared parameter-map and algorithm-unrolling design was also informed by: